joseortizcostadev/EasyRemotePushNotifications/README.md

 * Once your account has been created, you need to register your project in your erpn account, and configure it in the configuration panel
 * In the configuration panel, you'll configure your project using three easy steps.
 First, you'll upload your development or production certificate to our server.
 Then, you'll be able to download our ERPN API or download it from this repo.
 You can find an example about how to use our ERPN API in the ERPN_Setup.swift file located in this repo.
 Finally, you'll have to configure the transport security in your info.plist file of your project.
 You can find a good example about the code needed to configure your transport security in our info.plist file located in this repo.
 * If you have followed all this steps correctely, Then, you are ready to push remote notifications from your IOS devices to your customers using your ERPN server admin panel.
+* We are actually working on providing Android remote notifications support to our ERPN customers.
+Please, visit jortizsd.com/easy_remote_services/ to learn more about our work.